 - Employment and Income Support

-Su Liu’s research focuses on access, cost, and quality issues for programs serving vulnerable populations, such as people with low-income, the elderly, people with disabilities, and the uninsured in the United States.
+Su Liu’s research focuses on access, cost, and quality issues for programs that serve vulnerable populations, such as people with low income, the elderly, people with disabilities, and the uninsured in the United States.

-Before Liu’s time at Mathematica from 2003 to 2010, she held positions at the University of California, AARP, and the International Institute of Applied System Analysis in Austria.
-Before rejoining Mathematica in 2015, she was also a faculty member at the School of Public Health and Primary Care at the Chinese University of Hong Kong and a visiting scholar at the University of Oxford’s Health Economics Research Centre.
+Liu has published work in peer-reviewed journals such as Inquiry, Health Policy and Planning, and Journal of Disability Policy Studies.
+She has presented at professional conferences sponsored by AcademyHealth, the American Public Health Association, and the International Health Economics Association.
+Before rejoining Mathematica in 2015, Liu was also a faculty member at the School of Public Health and Primary Care at the Chinese University of Hong Kong and a visiting scholar at the University of Oxford’s Health Economics Research Centre.
 She has a Ph.D. in economics from the University of California, Irvine.

 New Approaches for Medicaid: The 1115 Demonstration Evaluation